Political Science AA-T

-- Complete electives to reach a total of 60 transferable units
+- Complete total of 60 CSU transferable semester units

-- Maintain a grade point average of 2.0 overall
+- Obtain an overall minimum grade point average of 2.0

 |Required Core Courses|